zecookiez/AdventOfCode2021/README.md

 - Day 6: Spent too much time trying to understand the problem unfortunately, and ran into a time-consuming bug for part 2.
 Maybe tomorrow will be better.

 - Day 7: Slightly better, but too many competitive people this year meant that a < 2 min part 1 was required for top 100.

+- Day 8: Completely blanked out on Part 2, did not realize that a permutation search would've worked :S